 The 32nd floor Club Lounge gave me opportunities for easy snack food and hot gumbo.
 I was a regular for days and all the staff greeted me warmly each day as I talked to them, but could barely comprehend their questions or response since my ears were plugged and my hearing was probably functioning only around 20% of normal, which for me is about 75% of normal hearing on a good day compared to most people.
 I went through a lot of gumbo and tea at the Club Lounge.

 Between the Regency Club and the Fitness Center there are near 360 degree views from the Hyatt Regency 32nd floor.

-The former Charity Hospital is the large building in the center that has sat abandoned since Hurricane Katrina in 2005.
+The former Charity Hospital is the large, dirty building in the center that has sat abandoned since Hurricane Katrina in 2005.